NYPL/engineering-general/security/secrets.md

 {"username":"admin","password":"password123"}
 ```

-### Parameter Store limits
+### Limits

-Developers SHOULD be aware of the following limits:
+Developers SHOULD be aware of the following limits with Parameter Store:

 - Name hierarchy has a maximum of 5 levels.
 - Maximum length of `name` is 2,048 characters.